 ETFs are great.
 But how do you choose?

-With more than 1,600 ETFs on the market today, and 150+ launching each year, it can be tough to determine which product will work best in your portfolio.
+With so many ETFs on the market today, and more launching every year, it can be tough to determine which product will work best in your portfolio.
 How should you evaluate the ever-expanding ETF landscape?

 Start with what's in the benchmark